Oolsie/Oolsie/README.md

 - 👀 I’m interested in biology, data science, and front-end development
 - 🌱 I’m currently learning JS, HTML, CSS, REACT, VUE.JS and more
 - 💞️ I’m looking to collaborate on ecology related projects
-- 📫 How to reach me: Staying anon for the moment being
+- 📫 How to reach me: Staying anon for the time being

 <!---
 Oolsie/Oolsie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.